santosh1997/cr2-jpg-converter/README.md

 I have used tkinter for GUI

-I created it for my friend, now thought of publishing it since it couldbe used by others too
+I created it for my friend, now thought of publishing it since it could be used by others too